 joyful, elated, thrilled, overjoyed, jubilant, in raptures, enraptured, rapturous, ecstatic, beside oneself with joy, euphoric, deliriously happy, blissfully happy, in seventh heaven, on cloud nine/seven, delighted, joyous, pleased, happy, beaming, glowing, transported, in transports of joy/pleasure/delightAustralian • informal wrapped

 - She was radiant and she smiled the most when she was with him.

 - The sight of my mother, my beautiful, radiant mother, was more than I could handle while pregnant and without my eldest daughter.

 - I'm fond of Mrs. Johnson, who has a gentle southern accent and a radiant expression.

-- 1.2(Of an emotion or quality) emanating powerfully from someone or something; very intense or conspicuous: he praised her radiant self-confidenceMore example sentences
+- 1.2(Of an emotion or quality) emanating powerfully from someone or something; very conspicuous: he praised her radiant self-confidenceMore example sentences

 - Its root cause - a sense of identity narrowly defined by the physical body and self-limiting thoughts and emotions - is transformed into radiant equanimity.

 - Emanating radiant compassion toward all of her devotees, Ammachi is understood to be a manifestation of the Great Goddess on earth - a living Avatar.

 - Rebecca still had that radiant confidence that we'd uncovered within her a couple of weeks ago and I couldn't help but feel proud knowing that we'd helped her to achieve it.